rajrao/mypublicnotes/PowerBi/PowerQuery/GroupedIndex.md

     2. Use Transform >> Group By and group the sorted data.

-            For grouping, you will use the 2 columns from (1)
+            For grouping, you will use the first column from (1)

             New Column Name: Rows